- How to Book an El Nido Island Hopping Tour

 El Nido is a municipality on the northernmost part of Palawan Island, Philippines.
 This municipality sits on Bacuit Bay and is made up of more than 40 islands and islets aside from the main fishing town.
 Despite its remote location, El Nido is considered one of the most beautiful places in the world and a highlight of many Philippine tour packages.

-- Check out our list of the best El Nido hotels and resorts
+- Check out our list of the hotels and resorts in El Nido

 How to Book an El Nido Island Hopping Tour